 Calendar: Epic Content Themes

 Your long-term PR success will depend on what you do every day.
 So it would help if you started focusing on everyday PR actions.
 However, this can easily overwhelm a busy team startup team.
 You guessed it — you must focus on one thing at a time.

 Side-Story: A Content Marketing Experiment

 A couple of years ago, I experimented with the Doctor Spin blog.
 My “secret” Surround PR Message is that sharing is caring.
-I want to convey this notion that I have lots of valuable knowledge about PR- and digital marketing — and I’m eager to share it whenever and wherever I can.
+I want to convey that I have lots of valuable knowledge about PR- and digital marketing — and I’m eager to share it whenever possible.
 But within the over-arching message of Sharing is caring, I can focus on different aspects of PR- and digital marketing at the time.

 I decided to focus on talking only about Influencer Outreach for a while.
 There is nothing else, just blog posts, seminars and interviews about Influencer Outreach, and nothing else.
 The results amazed me; potential clients quickly started to relate to me as the go-to guy for anything influencer-related.
 I wrote about the whole experiment here.

-Therefore, you need to decide on a Content Theme.
-A Content Theme is a strategically chosen topic you actively discuss across channels for a while.
+Therefore, you need to decide on content themes.
+A content theme is a strategically chosen topic you actively discuss across channels for a while.
 Once they reach a specific size, most brands set up a Conversation Calendar to schedule and keep track of general social media updates and specific content to promote.

 With just a little creativity, you can create lots and lots of content on the same subject without being boring.
-If you want to, you could stretch out your content theme across a whole year for most subjects.
+You could stretch out your content theme across a whole year for most subjects if you want to.

 Automation: Set and Forget